pedrobrandaoo/pedrobrandaoo/README.md

 My name is Pedro Brandão.
 I am currently studying Electrotechnical Engineering and Computer Science at ISEP.

-I am starting to learn Computer Science (especially C, JAVA, and LISP for AutoCAD for my current job).
+I am starting to learn Computer Science (especially C, JAVA, and LISP for AutoCAD).

 I'm eager to learn so I can develop my career in Computer Science and start contributing to open-source projects.